DrThomasAger/smile/README.md

 ```

+But sometimes you need an end tag.
+If you've ever copy pasted something into an LLM, and it lost track of the instructions — it's because you didn't wrap the data properly.

 We aren't rendering our prompt, so we don't need it in markdown.
 We aren't storing data, so we don't need to match end brackets.

-But sometimes you need an end tag.
-If you've ever copy pasted something into an LLM, and it lost track of the instructions - it's because you didn't wrap the data properly.
+***(: Smile*** is a language for prompt instructions.
+It not only contains the markup aspects (emoticon brackets defining sections) but also has many useful ideas embedded into its design.

 ## Flexible Structure